History of Taylor Ward in Timeline

 On June 18, 2015, Taylor Ward made his professional debut with the Orem Owlz, going 0-for-4 against the Ogden Raptors.

-In 2015, Taylor Ward was drafted by the Los Angeles Angels in the first round of the MLB draft and signed with them on June 12 for a $1,670,000 bonus.
+In 2015, Taylor Ward was drafted by the Los Angeles Angels in the first round of the MLB draft as the 26th overall pick and signed for a $1,670,000 bonus.

-In 2015, during his junior season, Taylor Ward batted .304 with seven home runs and 42 RBIs, leading the team in the latter two categories and was named to the All-Mountain West first team.
-He was also a finalist for the Johnny Bench Award.
+In 2015, during his junior season, Taylor Ward was named to the All-Mountain West first team as a catcher and was a finalist for the Johnny Bench Award.

-In 2017, Taylor Ward played with the Inland Empire 66ers and later was promoted to the Double-A Mobile BayBears.
-He was also named an Angels Organization All-Star for the second straight season.
+In 2017, Taylor Ward was promoted to the Double-A Mobile BayBears and was named an Angels Organization All-Star for the second straight season.

 August 14, 2018: MLB Debut

-On August 14, 2018, Taylor Ward was called up to the majors and made his MLB debut against the San Diego Padres, hitting an RBI double in his first plate appearance.
+On August 14, 2018, Taylor Ward was called up to the majors and made his MLB debut against the San Diego Padres, recording an RBI double in his first plate appearance.

-In 2018, MLB.com graded Taylor Ward as a prospect with a 50 for hitting, 40 for power and running, 65 for arm strength, 50 for fielding, and 50 overall.
-The report highlighted his plate discipline and approach, noting increased home run power.
+In 2018, MLB.com assessed Taylor Ward as a prospect, assigning grades on a scale of 20–80.
+He received a 50 for hitting, 40 for power, 40 for running, 65 for arm strength, 50 for fielding, and 50 overall, highlighting his plate discipline and advanced approach.

 2018: MLB Debut

-In 2018, Taylor Ward made his Major League Baseball debut after spending four seasons in the Angels farm system.
+In 2018, Taylor Ward made his MLB debut after spending four seasons in the Angels farm system and converting to a third baseman.

 2018: Conversion to Third Baseman

-In 2018, Taylor Ward was converted from catcher to a third baseman by the Angels.
-He was named a Southern League mid-season All-Star and was named an Angels Organization All-Star.
+In 2018, the Angels converted Taylor Ward from catcher to third baseman, and he was named a Southern League mid-season All-Star and an Angels Organization All-Star.

-In 2019, Taylor Ward was sent between Triple-A and the major leagues.
-He was converted to play left fielder during a minor league stint in May.
+In 2019, Taylor Ward was converted to play left fielder during a minor league stint in May.
+He also had his longest stint with the major league club in September to replace an injured Justin Upton.

 2020: COVID-19 Shortened Season

-In 2020, during the COVID-19-shortened season, Taylor Ward played with the major league club, switching between left and right field.
-He was optioned to the alternate training site in August and recalled in September, hitting .277 with five RBIs in 34 games.
+In 2020, Taylor Ward began the COVID-19-shortened season with the major league club, playing left and right field, and was later optioned to the alternate training site before being recalled.

-In 2021, Angels manager Joe Maddon criticized Taylor Ward's training approach with Trent Woodward, suggesting it decreased Ward's productivity due to an overemphasis on contact angle.
-Ward clarified that Maddon was not fully aware of all aspects of the system at the time.
+In 2021, Angels manager Joe Maddon criticized Taylor Ward's training approach, suggesting that an overemphasis on contact angle was decreasing Ward's productivity.
+Ward defended the system, noting that Maddon was not fully aware of all aspects of it at the time.

-In 2021, Taylor Ward hit his first career grand slam on June 17 against the Detroit Tigers.
-He was later optioned to Salt Lake, placed on the injured list, and finished the season hitting .250 with eight home runs.
+In 2021, Taylor Ward joined the major league club in May and hit his first career grand slam on June 17 against the Detroit Tigers.

 2022: Breakout Season